mendix/docs/content/developerportal/deploy/upgrading-to-mendix-sso-from-ACS.md

 6. Backup your data, test your microflow and then run it.

 {{% alert type="success" %}}
-Mendix SSO will now use your new entity to administer the end-users, and your custom Mendix SSO users now have the same values as the old customized ACS users.
+MendixSSO will now use your new entity to administer the end-users, and your custom MendixSSO users now have the same values as the old customized ACS users.
 {{% /alert %}}